doctor working on a laptop

 Congratulations on setting yourself up for financial success!

-MNP has a team of experts that will work together to help you navigate the sale of your practice.
-Our income tax specialists, succession planning experts, business valuators, and corporate finance specialists are all available to help you reach your overall financial goals.
+MNP has a team of advisors that will work together to help you navigate the sale of your practice.
+Our income tax specialists, succession planning advisors, business valuators, and corporate finance specialists are all available to help you reach your overall financial goals.

 For further information, please contact Nicholas Talarico at (780) 733-8602 or [email protected].